Xinshuo-Wang/xinshuo-wang.github.io/_pages/about.md

 # 🔥 News
+- *2026.03*: &nbsp;🎉🎉 Our work "Semi-Negative Contrastive Subclass Discriminative Network for Compositional Zero-Shot Learning" has been accepted.
 - *2025.07*: &nbsp;🎉🎉 Our work "Multi-level Contextual Prototype Modulation for Compositional Zero-shot Learning" has been accepted.
 - *2025.01*: &nbsp;🎉🎉 Our work "Concept-Aware Graph Convolutional Network for Compositional Zero-Shot Learning" has been accepted.

 # 📝 Publications
 </div>